MatthewPress/hangman/README.md

 # Hangman
+## Uncompleted Tasks
+* Check a guessed letter against all characters in the word at the same time
+* Show all correctly guessed letters and where they're placed in the word
-## Tasks
+## Completed Tasks
 * Git and GitHub
 * Promptsync
-* Array of body parts
+* Array of body parts to be crossed off
-* Array of a bunch of words
+* Array of words for program to randomly choose
+* Empty Array that stores hung body parts
+* Empty Array that stores correctly and incorrectly guessed letters
-* while loop that keeps the user guessing and removes a body part
+* While loop that keeps the user guessing and removes a body part
-* Look through the word to compare the users guess to the word's characters
+* After each guess, the user is asked if they want to guess the word or a letter
-* Empty array that contains all guessed letters (push array method)